 Listen to baritone Randal Turner, as Bottom, sing "When my cue comes, call me."

-Premiere: February 10, 2004, London, England (Royal Opera House)
+Premiere: February 10, 2004, in London (Royal Opera House)

 Shakespearean inspiration: The Tempest

 Using magic, Prospero seeks vengeance on his brother Antonio, though eventually he realizes revenge won’t solve his problems.
-Originally Adès was commissioned to write an opera about the Jonestown Massacre of 1978, though abandoned the idea in favor of this Shakespearean adaptation.
+Originally, Adès was commissioned to write an opera about the Jonestown Massacre of 1978, though abandoned the idea in favor of this Shakespearean adaptation.

 Listen as Prospero, played by Simon Keenlyside in this Met performance, sing his aria from Act III, “Their Brains are Boiled.”

-Premiere: December 31, 2011, New York City, United States (Metropolitan Opera)
+Premiere: December 31, 2011, in New York City (Metropolitan Opera)

 Shakespearean inspiration: The Tempest and A Midsummer Night’s Dream